LobbyRokie/cv/index.md

 * **System Implementation:** Conducted requirement analysis, process documentation, and ETL process to integrate a new CRM system that enabled the team to serve 18% more customers, reduced the average support ticket duration by 13%, and increased customer satisfaction by 15%.
 * **Agile SDLC:** Planned, tested, and implemented projects with Agile model on cross-functional teams.
 * **Consulting Service:** Built customized features and functionalities embedded in the loan software with SQL and VBScript for business clients.
-* **Knowledge Leverage:** Produced self-help materials in the company knowledge base for business clients and internal employee training.
+* **Knowledge Leverage:** Produced self-help materials in the company knowledge base center for business clients and internal employee training.
 <br><br>

 **BUSINESS & TECHNOLOGY ANALYST @ [AXOS Bank](https://www.axosbank.com/)** <br>